lakejs/lake-docs/guide/index.md

 ## Image

 Uploading and inserting image requires request config.
-For more details, see [Image Configuration](/reference/index.md#image).
+For more details, see the [image configuration](/reference/index.md#image).

 ```js
 new Editor({